 Louisa is a writer and the author of this blog, My Midlife Mayhem.
-The shocking discovery that she is expected to contribute to the roof over her family’s head has recently forced her into actively seeking paid writing opportunities, so please see details on her contact page if you have any empathy for starving writers.
+The shocking discovery that she is expected to contribute to the roof over her family’s head has forced her to actively seek paid writing opportunities in recent years, so please don’t ignore her details on her Contact and work with me pages if you

 have any empathy for starving writers, have any content writing needs.